 We provide extensive support for students at QE, which ranges from help with behavioural challenges, to access to a fully trained Counsellor.

 At the heart of our support is our excellent pastoral system.
-This is based on each student having a Personal Tutor, whose job it is to get to know the student through regular contact in the morning registration session and also because they teach them each week in their Personal Development Period (PDP is each Monday, period 1).
+This is based on each student having a Personal Tutor, whose job it is to get to know the student through regular contact in the morning registration session.

 They operate under a Year Team Leader, who is a very experienced member of teaching staff who makes sure that Every Child really does Matter.
 Working together with other safeguarding staff, these Year teams have a focus on the welfare and readiness to learn of their students.